Top 3 B2B eComm Implementation Mistakes

-By recognizing these pervasive blunders, you can escape the shortcomings, and enjoy the advantages associated with B2B ecommerce implementation.
-With that in mind, let’s take a look at three of the most common blunders businesses make when introducing B2B ecommerce—and what to do in order to avoid them.
+With that in mind, let’s take a look at three of the most common errors businesses make when introducing B2B eCommerce—and what to do in order to avoid them.

 Mistake #1: Failing to Clearly Define Your Requirements